If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 Quick Note: To build a knowledge repository, you can sit with your operators to ask what type of questions customers frequently ask.
 You can also visit the knowledge base’s report section to identify the standard terms people search for when finding the correct answer.
 This way, you can create a detailed repository that helps your chatbot to answer questions faster.

-8. Keep Your Chatbot Updated by Tracking its Performance Regularly
+8. Keep Your Chatbot Updated by Tracking Its Performance Regularly

 To improve your chatbot’s performance, you need to identify as many loopholes as possible so you can fix them regularly.
 That’s why keeping track of your chatbot reports is a must.